autocrypt/protected-headers/draft-protected-headers.md

 -------------------------------------------------

 A MUA that understands Protected Headers may receive an encrypted message that contains a Legacy Display part.
-Such an MUA SHOULD avoid rendering the Legacy Display part to the user at all, since it knows and can render the actual Protected Headers.
+Such an MUA SHOULD avoid rendering the Legacy Display part to the user at all, since it is aware of and can render the actual Protected Headers.

 If a Legacy Display part is detected, the Protected Headers should still be pulled from the Cryptographic Payload (part `V` in the example above), but the body of message SHOULD be rendered as though it were only the original body (part `X` in the example above).